LDoni/AmpWrap/README.md

 - [Troubleshooting](#troubleshooting)

 ## Introduction
-AmpWrap is a streamlined and efficient workflow for the analysis of 16S rRNA amplicons, supporting both short-read (Illumina) and long-read (Nanopore) sequencing technologies.
+AmpWrap is a streamlined and efficient workflow for the analysis of 16S rRNA gene amplicons, supporting both short-read (Illumina) and long-read (Nanopore) sequencing technologies.

 ## Installation with Conda
 AmpWrap can be easily installed using Conda or Mamba.